the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 ### 2.2.
 Graph metrics

 **What can you extract from this messy web?**
-To analyse a graph, you can compute different metrics to assess the importance of the subreddits in the graph (as _nodes_) both on a local scale considering their neighboring interactions, and on a global scale, considering its importance on the overall network structure.
+To analyze a graph, you can compute different metrics to assess the importance of the subreddits in the graph (as _nodes_) both on a local scale considering their neighboring interactions, and on a global scale, considering its importance on the overall network structure.
 Here you compute the following metrics:

 | Metric            | Computation | Meaning |